doITmagic/docker-image-php7.1-nginx-cron/README.md

-# Docker image base on Ubuntu with PHP v.7.1, composer, cron with open port 80,443
+## Docker image base on Ubuntu with PHP v.7.1 + composer + cron with open port 80,443 and docker-compose exemple

-## if we don`t have certificates, create the SSL key and certificate files in one motion by typing:
+### if we don`t have certificates, create the SSL key and certificate files in one motion by typing:
 ```
 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/nginx/ssl/nginx.key -out /etc/nginx/ssl/nginx.crt
 ```

-## The entirety of the prompts will look something like this:
+### The entirety of the prompts will look something like this:
 ```
 Country Name (2 letter code) [AU]:US
 State or Province Name (full name) [Some-State]:New York